10 Nervous System Facts| List of Amazing & Unusual Things

 The autonomic system is differentiated into the sympathetic and parasympathetic systems based on function and effects in the body.

-The sympathetic system is always favorable to the body while the parasympathetic reverses the actions of the sympathetic system.
+The sympathetic system is always favorable to the body, while the parasympathetic reverses the actions of the sympathetic system.

-Both in homeostatic equilibrium contributes to health.
+Both in homeostatic equilibrium contribute to health.

 Nervous system facts